Concrete: Asphalt

 Asphalt concrete (commonly called asphalt, blacktop, or pavement in North America, and tarmac, bitumen macadam, or rolled asphalt in the United Kingdom and Ireland) is a composite material commonly used to surface roads, parking lots, airports, as well as the core of embankment dams.
 Asphalt mixtures have been used in pavement construction since the beginning of the twentieth century.
 It consists of mineral aggregate bound together with asphalt, laid in layers, and compacted.
 The process was refined and enhanced by Belgian inventor and U.S. immigrant Edward De Smedt.

 The terms asphalt (or asphaltic) concrete, bituminous asphalt concrete, and bituminous mixture are typically used only in engineering and construction documents, which define concrete as any composite material composed of mineral aggregate adhered with a binder.
-The abbreviation, AC, is sometimes used for asphalt concrete but can also denote asphalt content or asphalt cement, referring to the liquid asphalt portion of the composite material.
+The abbreviation, AC, is sometimes used for asphalt concrete but can also denote asphalt content, aerated concrete, or asphalt cement, referring to the liquid asphalt portion of the composite material.

+Geopolymer concrete

+Geopolymer concrete is concrete made with geopolymer cement consisting of aluminosilicates which react with an acid or alkaline binder.
+Notably, this avoids the use of lime, whose production is a major source of CO2 pollution.

 Graphene enhanced concrete

-Graphene enhanced concretes are standard designs of concrete mixes, except that during the cement-mixing or production process, a small amount of chemically engineered graphene (typically < 0.5% by weight) is added.
+Graphene-enhanced concretes are standard designs of concrete mixes, except that during the cement-mixing or production process, a small amount of chemically engineered graphene (typically < 0.5% by weight) is added.
 These enhanced graphene concretes are designed around the concrete application.